karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ### Retrieve Enabled Plugins

-Retrieve a list of all installed plugins on the Kong node.
+Retrieve a list of all installed plugins on the Qordoba node.

 #### Endpoint